 Why is HL7 Interface Important?

-Interoperability helps healthcare organizations communicate while reducing the risks of error.
+Interoperability helps healthcare facilities communicate while reducing the risks of error.
 As technology advances and the healthcare industry starts leaning towards software, it’s essential to ensure seamless data integration:

 - HL7 helps healthcare organizations access and retrieve information from other systems